One crucial adulting skill everyone should learn is budgeting. Unfortunately, it’s not taught in school and rarely discussed at home.

 What I discovered are digital banks which are usually PDIC-insured up to P500,000.
 They offer a high-interest rate of more than 3% per annum.

 It takes time.
-Just like any other skill, you need to build the habit of saving.
+Like any other skill, you need to build the habit of saving.
 You will need to learn to say “no” on some things to allow you to say “yes” on other things.

-Learn to differentiate your needs from your wants and by doing so, it will make budgeting easier.
+Learn to differentiate your needs from your wants, and doing so will make budgeting easier.